jorgefz/Lince/README.md

 * Event system for user input
 * Tilemaps and sprite animations
 * Lightweight Entity Component System (ECS) with unlimited entities and components
-* Collision system for rectangles.
+* Collision system for rectangles
 * Built-in level and scene editor

 ## Why Lince

 "Lince" means "lynx" in Spanish.
 I chose this name to raise awareness of the Iberian Lynx, which is an endangered species in Spain, my home country.

-More details soon...

 ## Documentation